ondrej1024/foxg20/dhtlib/readme.txt

   length of around 50us there are timing issues with this approach which means in some occasions the sensor reading will fail (timeout or checksum error).
   However it is enough to retry the read operation which will most likely succeed this time.
-  An alternative solution to the current implementation is using memory mapped access to GPIO which might be faster than sysfs.
-  A proper solution to this problem would be to write a Kernel driver, like for the DS1820 1-wire temperature sensor.
+  A proper solution to this problem would be to write a Kernel driver, like for the DS28 1-wire temperature sensor.